sergiimk/rxpython/PEP_draft.md

 Proposed package defines following abstractions:

-- `Executor` - a contract for a service that executes async operations.
+- `Executor` - a contract for scheduling async operations.

 - `Future` - represents result of async operation which is expected to be completed by some `Executor`